PadmarajBhat/Deep-Learning-Introduction/DeepLearning.ai/TensorFlow In Practice/Intro to TensorFlow/Notes.md

   @tf.function
   ```
   This one liner has to be placed before to the function definition which has tf code to get accelerated.

+ * tf older version can be migrated to tf 2.0 with simple script run : https://medium.com/tensorflow/upgrading-your-code-to-tensorflow-2-0-f72c3a4d83b5